MartinBanchero/mpxtractor/README.md

 </p>

 <p class="caption">

-**Figure 2:** Representation over a microplate frame of growth rates for each well.
+**Figure 2:** Representation of growth rate curves per well mimicking a plate-shaped format.
 Note that in this case the attribute *Medium* was chosen to be coloured.

 </p>